 Decorate a mantel or a buffet table with this icy snowflake chain.
 Simply cut snowflakes from paper and string them together with white ribbon or string.
-To make the snowflakes stay in place, add a drop of glue to the ribbon.
+To make the snowflakes stay in place, adhere to the ribbon using a drop of glue.

-This intricate design looks like a prized architectural find.
-The tiny medallion is actually made from thin paper strips that are coiled and pinched to form its dazzling shape.
+This intricate design looks like a prized architectural find, but the tiny medallion is actually made from thin paper strips that are coiled and pinched to form its dazzling shape.
 Silver glitter keeps this snowflake craft glistening all winter long.